 Minimum Requirements - Academic: SAP is evaluated at the end of each academic year (30 weeks) and minimum requirements are listed in the SAP chart.
 Programs one academic year or less are evaluated at the end of each ten week quarter and minimum requirements are listed in the SAP chart.
-Students that do not meet the minimum standard may be placed on Academic Warning, Academic Probation or dismissed and may not be eligible for federal financial assistance.
+Students that do not meet the minimum standard may be placed on Academic Warning, Academic Probation or dismissed.